This is a draft for the book chapter

 When a critter chooses to move it will also choose a direction for its movement.
 To choose this direction first it will notice which of its resources is in shortest supply.
 Then, if it is old enough to have useful memory of where it has found this resource before, it will use this memory to choose a location on the plane where it guesses it may find this resource once again.
 Naturally, in considering its memories, it will give preference to those memories in which there was still some resource on the plane when the critter was last at that location.
 The critter will move toward that location.
 But if the critter is too young to have any helpful memories it will choose a direction at random.

-4 Additional Attributes with first Resource PatternNow we will consider what additional attributes we must give our typical critter when we want a population of his kind to be able to exploit a pattern of resources, as described here.
+4 Additional Attributes with first Resource PatternNow we will consider what additional attributes we must give our typical critter when we want a population of its kind to be able to exploit a pattern of resources, as described here.

 The critter will be able to pick up and carry a resource from one location to another.
 We will call this ability the critter’s “backpack”.
 The amount that can be carried in the backpack will be more than the amount a critter can imbibe in a single time increment but probably less than the amount the critter can carry in its internal store.
-We will give the critter ability to pick up the backpack’s capacity, and also ability to set it back down, in a single time increment.
+We will give the critter ability to pick up the backpack’s capacity, as well as the ability to set it back down, in a single time increment.
 The critter will be able to sense the type and amount of resource in its backpack, and will be able to imbibe from its backpack.

 The critter will be able to carry “rules” in its mind and will be able to recognize circumstances in which a rule applies to its choice of how to act.

-5 Additional Attributes for the Fancier Critter to ComeAs we try to make the life of critters more like the life of humans, more socially complex, secure, and prosperous, we will see that we have to give additional capacities to each typical critter.
+5 Additional Attributes for the Fancier Critter to ComeAs we try to make the life of critters more like the life of humans — more socially complex, secure, and prosperous — we will see that we have to give additional capacities to each typical critter.
 We will not go far at this time to list the attributes which will become necessary, but for the sake of looking ahead we name a few attributes which will prove valuable.

 - Ability to do nothing in a particular moment, to wait or remain idle.